A Lesson to Learn: SNDL Inc. (SNDL)

-SNDL Inc. (NASDAQ:SNDL) went up by 4.07% from its latest closing price compared to the recent 1-year high of $9.60.
-The company’s stock price has collected 2.68% of gains in the last five trading sessions.
+SNDL Inc. (NASDAQ:SNDL) went down by -21.86% from its latest closing price compared to the recent 1-year high of $9.60.
 Barron’s reported on 04/04/22 that The House Legalized Cannabis.
 Don’t Get Too Excited About Pot’s Senate Prospects.

 Is It Worth Investing in SNDL Inc. (NASDAQ :SNDL) Right Now?